Fort Bend County Jail

 • Gang-related signs, symbols, photos, videos, etc. are prohibited during a visit.

-• Remote visits being conducted while operating a motor vehicle will be cancelled without warning and refunds will not be offered.
+• Remote visits being conducted while operating a motor vehicle will be canceled without warning and refunds will not be offered.

 Prohibited Items

-To gain access into the Fort Bend County Video Visitation room you will not be permitted to carry or wear the following:
+To gain access to the Fort Bend County Video Visitation room you will not be permitted to carry or wear the following:

 • Food, drinks or gum